fnproject/tutorials/ruby/intro/README.md

 {"message":"Hello World!"}
 ```

-When you invoked "rubyapp rubyfn" the Fn server looked up the "rubyapp"
+When you invoked `rubyapp rubyfn` the Fn server looked up the `rubyapp`
 application and then looked for the Docker container image bound to the
-"rubyfn" function and executed the code.
+`rubyfn` function and executed the code.
 Fn `invoke` invokes your function
 directly and independently of any associated triggers.
 You can always invoke a
 function even without it having any triggers bound to it.
 Note the content type was specified as well.